haddocking/haddock3/docs/examples.md

 The model listing with their associated HADDOCK score can be found in a `.tsv` file in the stage 01 directory of the respective runs.

+## docking-multiple-ambig

+This example shows how to use HADDOCK3 when several restraint files are available.
+The example is built upon the results obtained running [arctic3d](https://github.com/haddocking/arctic3d) on two proteins forming the complex `2GAF`.
+The presence of multiple interfaces in both structures allows to define several `.tbl` ambiguous restraint files to be used in the calculations.
+At first, these files must be compressed in a `.tbl.tgz` archive.
+During the workflow, the HADDOCK3 machinery unzips the archive and evenly assigns each `.tbl` file to a number of models to be generated.
+Even if only one sixth of the restraint files contain reasonable information on the interface, HADDOCK3 is still able to retrieve good docking models in the best-scoring positions.

+Importantly, in the `docking-multiple-tbls-clt-full.cfg` example the clustering is performed right after the `rigidbody` module, so as to lump together solutions resulting from the application of different sets of restraints.

+The `caprieval` module is called at various stages during the workflow to assess the quality of the models with respect to the known reference structure.